 I like to divide a novel-length copy-edited manuscript into four stages.
 You should feel free to take a day for each stage and more for any that need it.
 That may seem like a long time, but you’ll be doing yourself a huge favor in the long run if you pace yourself.
 When you finish one section, give yourself a break and don’t start on the next until the next day.
 You’ll do better work that way.

 You’ll want to take breaks as you work.
-An hour to an hour and a half is about as long as you can do this kind of thing efficiently without getting up and doing something completely different for a few minutes.
+An hour to an hour and a half is about as long as you can do this kind of thing efficiently without getting up and doing something completely different for at least a few minutes.